thecodingmachine/rnb-plugin-typescript/README.md

 npx react-native init MyApp --template @thecodingmachine/react-native-boilerplate
 ```

-And selected `typescript` as language when it will be asked.
+Select `typescript` as language when prompt.

 Assuming you have all the requirements installed, you can run the project by running:

 - `yarn start` to start the metro bundler, in a dedicated terminal
-- `yarn <platform>` to run the *platform* application (remember to start a simulator or connect a device)
+- `yarn <platform>` to run the _platform_ application (remember to start a simulator or to connect a device)

 ## Digging Deeper

-To learn more about the boilerplate, go to [full documentation](https://thecodingmachine.github.io/react-native-boilerplate)
+To learn more about the main project, go to [the boilerplate repository](https://github.com/thecodingmachine/react-native-boilerplate/)
+More informations about usage of the boilerplate in our [full documentation](https://thecodingmachine.github.io/react-native-boilerplate)

 ## License